EttusResearch/uhd/host/docs/usrp_x3x0_config.rst

 -------------------------------------
 In order to achieve maximum performance, we recommend setting the MTU size to 9000 for 10 GigE and 1500 for 1 GigE.
 It is possible to use smaller MTUs, but this can affect performance.
-With some NICs, setting the MTU too high can also cause issues, though.
+With some NICs, setting the MTU too high can also cause issues.
 To set the MTU to 9000, you can use the following command:

 ::

     sudo ifconfig <interface> mtu 9000 # For 10 GigE
+    sudo ifconfig <interface> mtu 1500 # For 1 GigE

 Using these MTUs will set the frame sizes for UHD communication to 8000 and 1472, respectively.

 In some cases, specifying the frame size manually by adding the argument "<send/recv>_frame_size=1472" can solve issues.
-Note that a frame size of 1472 will limit the available sampling rate, although this is likely not a problem issue on 1 GigE.
+Note that a frame size of 1472 will limit the available sampling rate, although this is not a problem on 1 GigE.

 Configuring the Firewall